ome/omero-test-infra/README.md

 for projects that are built on OMERO.server or OMERO.web.

-Any repository that relies on an existing OMERO installation can depend on this directory whether for testing in travis or locally.
+Any repository that relies on an existing OMERO installation can depend on this directory whether for testing in CI system or locally.

-The are a number of [examples](#examples) which are run regularly by Travis CI.
+The are a number of [examples](#examples) which are run regularly by CI.

 Setup
 -----